Josh Hawkinson

-Josh Hawkinson (born June 23, 1995) is a Japanese professional basketball player who currently plays for Shinshu Brave Warriors.
-He played college basketball at Washington State University, where he is the school's all-time leader in rebounds and double-doubles.
-He became a Japanese citizen in 2023.
+Joshua Haakon Hawkinson (born June 23, 1995) is an American-born Japanese professional basketball player for Sun Rockers Shibuya of the B.League.
+He played college basketball for the Washington State Cougars, where he finished his career as the school's all-time leader in rebounds and double-doubles.

+Hawkinson began his professional career in Japan in 2017, later becoming a Japanese citizen in 2023.
+He played for the Japanese national team at the 2023 FIBA Basketball World Cup and at the 2024 Olympics.

 Early life

 Hawkinson was born in Seattle, Washington, to Nels and Nancy Hawkinson.
 He has one younger sister Carlyn, and his family lives in Shoreline, Washington.
 Both of his parents played basketball collegiately; his dad at Trinity Western University and his mom at the University of Washington.

-Hawkinson grew up to become one of the best players in the Seattle area and attended Shorewood High School in Shoreline.
+Hawkinson attended Shorewood High School in Shoreline.
 Over his junior and senior seasons, Hawkinson led his team to a 32–14 record and averaged 20 points, 10 rebounds and 5 blocks per game.
 Hawkinson was very lightly recruited out of high school with no Power 5 conference schools interested in him, besides Washington State.

 College career

 Hawkinson began his college career in 2013 for Washington State and played limited minutes in a supporting role as a freshman.
 He served as a backup to upperclassmen D.J.
 Shelton and Jordan Railey and went on to average 1.2 points, and 1.6 rebounds in just 6 minutes per game.

-Following his freshman season, Washington States head coach Ken Bone was fired and replaced by new and current head coach Ernie Kent.
-Hawkinson thrived under the new head coach Ernie Kent in his sophomore season at Washington State.
-His minutes per game skyrocketed from 6 to 33, and he became the second most improved scorer in the nation; from 1.2 to 14.7 points per game, and the most improved rebounder in the country; from 1.6 to 10.8 rebounds per game.
+Following his freshman season, Washington States head coach Ken Bone was fired and replaced by new head coach Ernie Kent.
+Hawkinson thrived under Kent in his sophomore season at Washington State.
+His minutes per game skyrocketed from 6 to 33, and he became the second-most improved scorer in the nation from 1.2 to 14.7 points per game, and the most improved rebounder in the country from 1.6 to 10.8 rebounds per game.
 Hawkinson would go on to lead the league in rebounding and his 334 total rebounds and 20 double-doubles set single season Washington State records in both categories.
 He led the Pac-12 and NCAA in defensive rebounds per game at 8.7, and earned Pac-12 Most Improved Player of the Year and All-Pac-12 Honorable Mention honors.

-As a junior, Hawkinson was given Team Captain responsibilities and once again led the league in rebounding and Double-Doubles.
-He improved both his points per game from 14.7 to 15.4, and rebounds per game from 10.8 to 11.1 and tied his own single-season Washington State record with another 20 Double Doubles.
+As a junior, Hawkinson was given team captain responsibilities and once again led the league in rebounding and double-doubles.
+He improved both his points per game from 14.7 to 15.4, and rebounds per game from 10.8 to 11.1 and tied his own single-season Washington State record with another 20 double-doubles.
 He earned All-Pac-12 Honorable Mention for the second straight season and was named a Finalist for the Kareem Abdul-Jabbar Center of the year award.